|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-To appreciate top-flight scrambled eggs is to know the power of subtle contrast.
-The soft curds delight the teeth while rich custard woos the tongue.
-Too much of one or the other, and a scramble flattens into monotone.
-Few ingredients can bring something new to the party without changing the vibe entirely, and cream cheese is a notable exception.
+The best scrambled eggs have a subtle contrast between the soft curds and rich custard.
+There are a few ingredients that can contribute to this, and cream cheese is one of them.
 Its light tang stands out against the richness, while its creamy density counters the fluffy curds.
-The white color also layers beautifully with the eggy yellow.
+The white color also layers beautifully with the yellow of the eggs.

 4 large eggs

 2 ounces full-fat cream cheese, divided into 1/2-inch cubes and chilled well

 Kosher salt, to taste

 Gather all of the ingredients.

 Crack the eggs into a large bowl and beat vigorously with a wire whisk until foamy.

 Add the chunks of cream cheese to the beaten eggs.